Logarithms and Time Complexity

 If we asked for an exponent

-23 = ?, most people can quickly realize that the answer is 8.
+23 = ?, you may recognize that the answer is 8.

 It reads as "if we multiplied 2 times itself 3 times, it would equal 8" or

-A logarithm is just inverse of an exponent.
+A logarithm is just the inverse of an exponent.